Nurse Informaticist: Career, Education & Salary

 • Serving as a resource and consultant for healthcare professionals

-• Offerring guidance on selecting, implementing, and optimizing health IT solutions
+• Offering guidance on selecting, implementing, and optimizing health IT solutions

 How Much Do Nurse Informaticists Make?

-For context, the US Bureau of Labor Statistics (BLS) reports that medical and health services managers, which can include nurse informaticists, earn median annual salaries of $101,340 as of May 2022.
+For context, the US Bureau of Labor Statistics (BLS May 2023) reports that medical and health services managers, including nurse informaticists, earn median annual salaries of $110,680.
 However, this data reflects the broader field of healthcare management and does not solely focus on nurse informaticists.
-By comparison, nurse practitioners, who may be involved in nursing informatics, earned median annual wages of $121,610 in May 2022, according to the BLS.
+By comparison, nurse practitioners who may be involved in nursing informatics earned a median annual wage of $126,260, according to the BLS.

-Other salary sources such as Glassdoor.com show even higher annual wages at $124,633 according to data from September 2023.
-Payscale.com, a self-reported aggregated source, shows that nursing informatics specialists earn $86,069 based on 53 profiles, in September 2023.
+Other salary sources, such as Glassdoor.com, show even higher annual wages, at $149,503, according to data from May 2024.
+Payscale.com, a self-reported aggregated source, shows that nursing informatics specialists earned $86,069 based on 53 profiles in May 2024.
 This may be due to the smaller sample size compared with the other sources.

-As healthcare organizations continue to recognize the value of nurse informaticists in optimizing healthcare delivery and improving patient outcomes, the demand and remuneration for professionals in this field is expected to remain high.
+As healthcare organizations continue to recognize the value of nurse informaticists in optimizing healthcare delivery and improving patient outcomes, the demand and remuneration for professionals in this field are expected to remain high.

 Nurse Informaticist Certifications